The House and Senate will reconvene on Friday, April 17. The final day for legislative action in this session is Sunday, April 27.

 SJM 8004 Concerning Universal Healthcare

-This is a letter Washington to the U.S. Congress asking for a waiver to pursue our own universal healthcare plan.
+This is a letter from Washington to the U.S. Congress asking for a waiver to pursue our own universal healthcare plan.
 The previous priority bills, HB 1445/ SB 5233 Developing Washington State Health Trust, are not moving forward this year.

 NOT MOVING FORWARD THIS YEAR [listed in order of bill numbers]